vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 ```
 4. You can now copy and paste this signed and encrypted message into your email client, and ready to send for secure email communication

+### 6. Encrypt an attachment (additionally)
+1. Encrypt the attachmentage using the recipient’s public key: `gpg --encrypt --recipient recipient@domain.com attachment.extension`
+2. This will output an encrypted file, e.g., `attachment.extension.gpg`
+3. You can attach the `.gpg` file to an email

-### 6. The recipient verifies your digital signature
+### 7. The recipient verifies your digital signature
 1. The recipient has already imported your public key
 2. They paste the received text into a file named `signedmessage.asc`
 3. To verify the signature: `gpg --verify signedmessage.asc` (the PGP-signed message includes metadata that identifies your key fingerprint; GPG then scans the recipient’s keyring to find your corresponding public key to verify the signature)